Skip to Content

 One of the most popular attractions is the Roger Williams Park Zoo.
 This 40-acre zoo is one of the oldest zoos in the country but boasts a truly modern approach to zookeeping.
 In addition to the animals, Roger Williams Park also offers a 435-acre park with a botanical center, stage, carousel, trackless train, and historic cottage.

 Since this is an artist community, it only makes sense that Providence is home to numerous art galleries and museums.
-Be sure to check out the Rhode Island School of Design (RISD) Museum of Art to see works from worldwide.
+Be sure to check out the Rhode Island School of Design (RISD) Museum of Art to see works from around the world.

 Some of America’s best chefs call Portland home, so bring your appetite when visiting here.
 Honestly, one of the perfect weekend trips would be a food and pub tour around town.

 Walk around the Portland Arts District to check out the museums, theatres, and galleries that call this area home.
-If you are here on the first Friday of the month, then don’t miss the “First Friday Art Walk” which takes place from 5-8 pm.
+If you are here on the first Friday of the month, then don’t miss the “First Friday Art Walk,” which takes place from 5 to 8 p.m.
 During this walk, many participating institutions offer free admission and serve food and drinks to guests.

 Portland also offers great museums, a lively shopping district, and many outdoor parks.

-Enjoy some time in nature when you visit the 350-acre Denison Pequotsepos Nature Center before taking a fishing or sailing charter out to see the town from the water.
+Visit the 350-acre Denison Pequotsepos Nature Center to enjoy some time in nature before taking a fishing or sailing charter to see the town from the water.

 Animal lovers will want to include a visit to the Mystic Aquarium on their day trip from Boston itinerary.
-Here visitors can learn all about the behaviors and lives of all sorts of sea creatures.
+Here, visitors can learn all about the behaviors and lives of all sea creatures.
 The Mystic Aquarium even has a 750,000-gallon outdoor beluga whale habitat.

 Spend some time shopping on Mystic’s Main Street as well.
-Here you can enjoy numerous boutiques, galleries, and, of course, the infamous Mystic Pizza.
+Here, you can enjoy numerous boutiques, galleries, and the infamous Mystic Pizza.

-A day trip from Boston to the Ice Castles in Woodstock, New Hampshire, is a must during winter.
+During winter, a day trip from Boston to the Ice Castles in Woodstock, New Hampshire, is a must.

-The Ice Castles are an art exhibition that entails placing millions of icicles meticulously placed by artists to create an incredible attraction.
+The Ice Castles are an art exhibition in which millions of icicles are meticulously placed by artists to create an incredible attraction.
 The display includes tunnels, slides, fountains, and more, all lit up using LED lights.

 Boston Day Trips Within 3 Hours

-Located in western Massachusetts, Stockbridge is home to museums, historic homes, and great outdoor recreation areas, making this a great day trip from Boston!
+Located in western Massachusetts, Stockbridge has museums, historic homes, and great outdoor recreation areas, making this a great day trip from Boston!

 This small town could be out of a Norman Rockwell painting.
 It is only fitting that the Norman Rockwell Museum is here then.
 The town’s Main Street makes you feel like you stepped out of a painting!